dschnare/mustachejs/Readme.md

 	Attempts to retrieve an array of all properties being referenced in a mustachio template.
 	The properties will be returned as objects with the following properties:

+	- name() - The name that appears in the mustache token.
 	- get() - Retrieves the value of the property referenced.
+If the property value has a custom valueOf() method then the result of this method will be returned.
+	- rawget() - Retrives the raw value of the property without calling the custom valueOf() method (if it exists).
 	- set(value) - Attempts to set the property being referenced.
 If the value of the property is a function then the function will be called with the new value.
 	- context() - The context of the property.
 Useful if the property value is a function.